AmadeusW/artstar/development.md

 # Development log

+## 2025-02-11
+I'm now able to load and save the transformations to multiple files, view one file or blended files, with edge detection or without.
+The transformations include translation, rotation and perspective skew.
+Next up:
+Add grid, support moving

 ## 2025-02-07
 I found on line couple implementations of algorithm to align images, but it's not suitable for this project.